State / Territory Benefits - Vermont

 - The Patriots Medal is presented to the next-of-kin of Vermont Soldiers killed in action.

-Financial Assistance: The Office of Veterans Affairs provides emergency financial assistance to Veterans and their dependents by providing a one-time payment.
+Financial Assistance: The Office of Veterans Affairs provides emergency financial assistance to resident Veterans of Vermont and their dependents by providing a one-time payment up to $200.00.
 Applications are processed over the phone.

 Eligibility: For Veterans and their dependents, applicants will need to provide detailed information on their income and expenses to apply.
 Call 1-888-666-9844 to apply.